 - Hepatitis (a serious liver condition) which may cause nausea, vomiting, loss of appetite, feeling generally unwell, fever, itching, yellowing of the skin and eyes, light coloured bowel motions and/or, dark coloured urine.

+Anti-cancer medicines have a potential risk of blood disorders caused by a lack of new blood cells (myelodysplasic syndrome) and acute myeloid leukaemia.
+At high cumulated doses, rare cases of cancers have been reported following treatment with MUPHORAN.
 Some side effects may not be apparent to you, but may be seen on the results of tests.
+These may include moderate transient and reversible increases in liver enzymes (transaminases, alkaline phosphatases), bilirubin or transient increases in blood urea.
 You will usually have regular blood tests and your eyes examined regularly during treatment - more frequently if you have kidney problems or are an older person.

 If you want to know more about the side effects of MUPHORAN ask your doctor, pharmacist or oncology nurse.

 The possibility of a severe allergic reaction (anaphylaxis) exists with any medication.